The science of sound and sound control.

 Another term for a pane of glass.
 Sometimes spelled "light" in industry literature.

 A type of float glass manufactured with less iron than standard clear glass.
 With this reduction in iron content the greenish tint is reduced.
-Starphire and Optiwhite are low iron glass substrates.
+Starphire, Optiwhite and UltraClear are low iron glass substrates.

 An abbreviation for Low Emissivity coatings.
 They are applied to glass to reflect invisible long-wave infrared or heat.
 They reduce heat gain or loss in a building by redirecting the heat.
 In addition they typically provide greater light transmission low reflection and reduce heat transfer.